At Crunch, we know how hard you work, whether you are self-employed or an employee. You deserve to keep every penny of your hard-earned money.

 Understanding what qualifies as tax-free income in the UK can significantly benefit both self-employed and employed individuals.
 From personal allowances and property exemptions to pension contributions and charitable donations, there are numerous opportunities to maximise your earnings while minimising tax liabilities.

-If you're a self-employed sole trader, freelancer or side-hustler Crunch, can help you ensure you get every possible benefit of tax-free income.
+If you're a self-employed Sole Trader, freelancer or side-hustler Crunch, can help you ensure you get every possible benefit of tax-free income.
 As we already have for over 50,000+ satisfied clients.